 What is Maternal Depression?

 The term maternal depression encompasses a range of conditions that can affect women during pregnancy and up to one year postpartum.
-This spectrum of conditions includes prenataldepression, the "baby blues," postpartumdepressionand postpartum psychosis.
+This spectrum of conditions includes prenatal depression, the "baby blues," postpartum depression and postpartum psychosis.
 The table below provides an overview and comparison of these conditions.

 Types, Prevalence, and Symptoms of Maternal Depression and Related Conditions

-Type | Onset | Prevalence | Symptoms |
+| Type | Onset | Prevalence | Symptoms |

-Prenatal Depression | During pregnancy | 10 to 20 percent of pregnant mothers |
+| Perinatal Depression (Prenatal Depression) | During pregnancy | 10 to 20 percent of pregnant mothers |

 |

-Baby Blues | Begins during the first few weeks after delivery (usually in first week, peaking at 3 to 5 days).
+| Baby Blues | Begins during the first two weeks after delivery (usually in first week, peaking at 3 to 5 days).
 Symptoms usually resolve by two weeks after delivery. | As high as 80 percent of new mothers |

 |

-Postpartum Depression | Usually within the first two to three months post-partum, though onset can be immediate after delivery (distinguishable from "baby blues" as it lasts beyond two weeks post-partum) | 10 to 20 percent of new mothers |
+| Postpartum Depression | Usually within the first two to three months post-partum, though onset can be immediate after delivery (distinguishable from "baby blues" as it lasts beyond two weeks post-partum) | 10 to 20 percent of new mothers |

 |

-Postpartum Psychosis | Usually starts within 2 to 4 weeks of delivery, but can start as early as 2 to 3 days after delivery (and can occur anytime in the first year). | 1-2 per 1,000 new mothers |
+| Postpartum Psychosis | Usually starts within 2 to 4 weeks of delivery, but can start as early as 2 to 3 days after delivery (and can occur anytime in the first year). | 1-2 per 1,000 new mothers |

 |

-Source: National Institute for Health Care Management, 2010.
+Source: National Institute for Health Care Management, 2023.

 Postpartum psychosis (PPP)